Drop E tuning: gauges, tension, and strings for 8-string Drop E

 Recommended sets

-For Drop E on 27-inch scale, the stock Ernie Ball Slinky Cobalt 8-string (.010–.074) is one gauge light, fine for F# standard, marginal for Drop E. The cleanest path is a custom Stringjoy or Kalium set with an .080 or .084 low string paired with the lighter upper strings of a Cobalt or NYXL 8-string set.
+For Drop E on 27-inch scale, the stock Ernie Ball 8-String Slinky (nickel wound, .010–.074) is one gauge light, fine for F# standard, marginal for Drop E. The cleanest path is a custom Stringjoy or Kalium set with an .080 or .084 low string paired with the lighter upper strings of a Cobalt or NYXL 8-string set.

 Why this one: Stock set for F# standard; borderline for Drop E on 27-inch scale.
-For Drop E specifically, either move to 28.625-inch scale (where .074 works for Drop E) or swap the 8th string for an .080 or .084.
+For Drop E specifically, either go longer-scale (28-inch+ bass side, where .074 works) or swap the 8th string for an .080 or .084.

 For dedicated Drop E work on 27-inch scale, custom builds are the norm: